Gunivers/Bookshelf/docs/quickstart.md

 Bookshelf relies on persistent entities to enhance performances.
 Therefore, it's important not to kill all entities.
 Instead, you can use the command `kill @e[tag=!bs.persistent]`.
 [Learn more here](contribute/shared-data.md#shared-entities)
 :::

+### 📖 Good practices

+Bookshelf is designed to minimize unintended side effects.
+However, complications can arise when multiple datapacks utilize the same one.
+To prevent potential issues, it’s always recommended to set inputs prior to executing a function.
+This holds true even though Bookshelf adheres to a strict policy of preserving inputs.
+By following this practice, you can ensure smoother operation and prevent unexpected behaviors.

 :::{note}
 This section is in progress.
 If you have some ideas about how to improve the first steps with Bookshelf, please share it on our [Discord server](https://discord.gg/E8qq6tN).